To explore this area further, we turn back past the Coptic Museum toward the Greek Orthodox Church of St. George.

 From St. George we walk through narrow crowded streets to the Church of St. Barbara.

 Originally dedicated to St. Cyrus, this church was reconstructed and renamed during the 11th century to house the relics of St. Barbara, a young woman from the 3rd century whose father ordered that she be tortured and killed when she refused to denounce her faith.

-The inside provides an odd juxtaposition, with ornate old icons on the walls and cheerful decorations strung over the pews.
-It is also a busy place, with tourist groups wandering aimlessly and worshippers moving decisively between icons.
+The inside of the church provides an odd juxtaposition, with ornate old icons on the walls and cheerful decorations strung over the pews.
+It is also a busy place, with tourist groups wandering aimlessly and worshipers moving decisively between icons.